Left Continue shopping

 Inonotus / Inocutis species

 Separable by microscopy and texture.
-Some hoof polypores in these genera share brown, cracked upper surfaces on hardwoods.
-They differ in hyphal system details, presence of conspicuous thick-walled setae, and often softer context that becomes brittle and crumbles when dry — unlike the durable woody consistency of P. badius.
+Some hoof polypores in these genera share the brown, cracked upper surface on hardwoods.
+They part ways on hyphal details, on conspicuous thick-walled setae, and often on a softer context that turns brittle and crumbles when it dries, unlike the durable woody flesh of P. badius.

 Picipes badius (stipitate "bay polypore")

 Easily separated in the field.
-Has a distinct stem, much softer flesh, visible pores, and paler coloration.
-Belongs to Polyporaceae, not Hymenochaetaceae.
-No stem = not this species.
-The presence of a stem immediately eliminates P. badius.
+It has a real stem, much softer flesh, visible pores, and paler color, and it belongs to Polyporaceae, not Hymenochaetaceae.
+No stem means not this species.
+The moment you find a stem, P. badius is off the table.

 Region Notes